near/NEPs/specs/Standards/MultiToken/Core.md

 ): Promise {}

-// Returns `true` if the tokens were transferred from the sender's account.

 // Transfer tokens and call a method on a receiver contract.
 A successful
 // workflow will end in a success execution outcome to the callback on the MT